Table of Contents

 Electron microscopy description

-- Transmission electron microscopy analysis of ring sideroblasts reveals features of apoptosis with condensed nuclear chromatin and fragmentation of the erythroid cells because of iron deposition in mitochondria (Oncogene 2006;25:4757)
+- Transmission electron microscopy analysis of ring sideroblasts reveals features of apoptosis with condensed nuclear chromatin and fragmentation of the erythroid cells due to iron deposition in mitochondria (Oncogene 2006;25:4757)

 Molecular / cytogenetics description